SplendidStrontium/splendidstrontium.github.io/_posts/fpmc-act-08/2025-01-23-kevin-windfall.md

 <br><i>They shook hands.</i>

 *****
 <br><i>There were a few more things said but none of it was quite so important.
-We discussed some of the more prominent magicking families that remained in the city but it was clear that he only intended to provide support on this venture.
+We discussed some of the more prominent magicking families that remained in the city but it was clear that Straud only intended to provide support on this venture.
 To win their favor would be <u>my</u> task.
 My parents might be able to help, but they represented the old way of doing things.
 Virtually all the Extranatural in the city were familiar with my family name.
 The story of Straud's cure had made me famous in my own right.
-Both vampire and mage regarded me as somewhat of a misfit as I really was neither while I was both.
-It would take a careful hand to convince them that I was anything worth watching by virtue of my feats rather than my origin story.</i>
+Both vampire and mage regarded me as somewhat of a misfit as I really was neither creature while I bore the burden of both.
+It would take a careful hand to convince them that I was anything worth watching by virtue of my own feats rather than my origin story.</i>

 <i>To earn the respect of the Enchanted, I would have to continue to develop my Talent.
-Though I had come a long way in six, seven years, I still had nothing on the witches and wizards who'd been working on their Craft for their entire lives.
+Though I had come a long way in six, seven years, I still had nothing on the witches and wizards who'd been working their Craft for their entire lives.
 I could manipulate elements - create ice and flame.
 I could interfere with fields of physical potential: gravity, magnetism.
 It hadn't taken me long to master the very basics of teleportation but I needed to go further with it, truly adopt it fearlessly as part of my toolkit as my mother had.</i>

 <i>And still other areas of expertise eluded my grasp.
 I had once been a competent shapeshifter under my father's tutelage, but a mage needed a completely different approach to morph one's own flesh.
 Most vampires used their affinity with the Beast to grasp at the Protean but for the Enchanted, the task was anything but innate.
-My mother would be of little help here, as she never discovered how to work the spell.</i>
+My mother would be of little help here, as she had never discovered how to work the spell.</i>

 <i>And, of course, I would need to find my secret to immortality.
 Working magic was known to extend one's life somewhat - certainly that had helped my mother maintain her energy into what was now her 125th year - but to perservere centuries and beyond - only true immortality could grant that to a mage.
 I had no idea where to even begin but I knew time would keep marching along ceaselessly and it would fall to me to resist the tendency to be dragged along with it.</i>

 <i>Tomas left with Shelby in tow.
-Our meeting had been brief but productive, leaving all in attendance with an intense desire to continue what they did best.</i>
+Our meeting had been brief but productive, leaving all in attendance with an intense desire to continue doing what they did best.</i>

 <i>Miriam and my father made motion that they wished to speak to Straud.
 Jia seemed unsure of where she belonged.
 She was still new to our coterie and lacked a coherent niche in the group.
 I knew very little about her, but she had a spritely attitude that I appreciated.
 Though she was not a child of this century as were Cedric and myself, I could not help but want to draw her closer to us as she floated at the periphery.
 And yet I sensed there were things about her I did not yet know...</i>